|

 change in admissions policies produced the desired effect.
 From

-the percentage of Columbia students coming from New York City dropped
+policy, the percentage of Columbia students coming from New York

-from 54 percent to 23 percent, and what one administrator called
+City dropped from 54 percent to 23 percent, and what one

-"the invasion of the Jewish student" was contained.
-Dean
+administrator called "the invasion of the Jewish student" was

-of the College Herbert E. Hawkes informed Yale's director of admissions
+contained.
+Dean of the College Herbert E. Hawkes informed Yale's

-enabled Butler to promote his elitist and more homogenous vision
+to promote his elitist and more homogenous vision of the student

-of the student body.
-New Yorkers did not need dormitories or could
+body.
+New Yorkers did not need dormitories or could not afford

-not afford them; local boys commuted from home.
-Dormitories were
+them; local boys commuted from home.
+Dormitories were needed for

 separated the wealthier, often Episcopalian students whom Butler

-East Side, Brooklyn and places farther removed.
-Dorms also fostered
+Lower East Side, Brooklyn and places farther removed.
+Dorms also

-student interaction and placed more emphasis on social activities.
+fostered student interaction and placed more emphasis on social

-This communal social life tended to focus the undivided loyalty
+activities.
+This communal social life tended to focus the undivided

-of residential students on the College, unlike commuting students
+loyalty of residential students on the College, unlike commuting

 It

-Library bears his name.
-This site, on the south side of the campus,
+Butler Library bears his name.
+This site, on the south side of the

-had presented difficulties for McKim and others wedded to a more
+campus, had presented difficulties for McKim and others wedded to a

-open, permeable campus.
-Originally, Low towered over an open site
+more open, permeable campus.
+Originally, Low towered over an open

-to the south, but as the neighborhood became urbanized and the campus
+site to the south, but as the neighborhood became urbanized and the

-was enlarged, it became desirable to close the south edge of the
+campus was enlarged, it became desirable to close the south edge of

-far side of 114th Street in a gesture toward integrating the University
+the far side of 114th Street in a gesture toward integrating the

-buildings with the city.
-But the site stood empty as the dormitory
+University buildings with the city.
+But the site stood empty as the

-building program took precedence, until Butler Library, which was
+dormitory building program took precedence, until Butler Library,

-completed in 1934, sealed off that edge.
-(It was not named after
+which was completed in 1934, sealed off that edge.
+(It was not

-President Butler until 1949, a year after his retirement.)
+named after President Butler until 1949, a year after his

 |